embarklabs/blog/source/_posts/2020-01-30-dapp-frontend-security.md

 ## Introduction

-*This article is the second in my series of articles based on the frontend of the web.
+*This article is the second in my series of articles based on the frontend of the decentralised web.
 We'll look at [Web3.js](/news/2019/12/09/web3-what-are-your-options/) & accessing the Ethereum Blockchain client-side, [frontend security for DApps](/news/2020/01/30/dapp-frontend-security/), how WebAssembly has become the "4th language of the web", and we'll build a realtime Blockchain explorer app with Phoenix LiveView!*

 Working for a [security-focused company like Status](https://status.im/security/) means that security, in its many forms, is mentioned on a daily basis.